The Hard Truth

 The one variable that is seldom – if ever – mentioned when discussing climate change is optimism, or the lack of it in this case.
 We live in a capitalistic society.
 No individual, no household and no corporation, will make a capital investment unless they feel optimistic about something.

-There are many things happening in our world today and any one of them has the potential to cause the public’s optimism to decrease, e.g., the increasingly volatile geopolitical situation, the instability being introduced into the US Government, forced migration, polluted oceans, and the most egregious problem of all, the increased frequency and severity of extreme weather events caused by the excess thermal energy trapped in the atmosphere.
+There are many things happening in our world today and any one of them has the potential to cause the public’s optimism to decrease, e.g., the increasingly volatile geopolitical situation, the instability being introduced into the US Government, the widening income inequality, forced migration, polluted oceans, and the most egregious problem of all, the increased frequency and severity of extreme weather events caused by the excess thermal energy trapped in the atmosphere.
 When all these events are considered, it is only a question of time before the public’s optimism will begin to decrease.

 When scientists talk about abrupt changes in the Earth’s ecosystem they refer to the impact of certain perturbations.
 Perturbations are major events that knock the ecosystem out of stasis and cause it to move in a different direction.
 Decreased optimism in the public’s mind could easily be the perturbation that breaks the back of our civilization.
 If this is the case, it could happen long before the climate change has wrought it’s worst.